Non-existence of exceptional orbits under polar actions on Hilbert spaces: Abstract

 \section{Abstract}

 We prove that any polar action on a separable Hilbert space by a connected Hilbert Lie group does not have exceptional orbits.
 This generalizes a result of Berndt, Console and Olmos in the finite dimensional Euclidean case.
-As an application, we give an alternative proof of the fact that any hyperpolar action on a simply connected compact Riemannian symmetric space by a connected Lie group does not have exceptional orbits.
+As an application, we give a simple geometric proof of the fact that any hyperpolar action on a simply connected compact Riemannian symmetric space by a connected Lie group does not have exceptional orbits.